 The cable routing would have to be changed.
 I removed the vent cover and under dash scuttle.

-I disconnected the speedometer cable and right angle from the transmission.
+Put the car on jack stands and disconnected the speedometer cable and right angle drive from the transmission.

-If the existing cable shows signs of damage, discard and purchase a new cable.
+If the existing cable shows signs of damage, now is the time to discard it and purchase a new cable.
 The new cable is part number CD-1037 at the Jaguar dealer.
 If this part is no longer available from Jaguar, try independent Jaguar suppliers.
 Failing that, any custom speedometer cable company will make one up.
-A starting point is http://www.lokar.com/.
+A starting point is http://www.lokar.com.

 In order to gain access to the transmission tunnel the exhaust pipes have to be disconnected.

 The new cable routing would not use the existing hole on the right side of the console that the old speedometer cable passed through.
 It has to be plugged.
-I used two large washers coated with silicone weather sealant and a bolt to tighten everything together. (red arrow)
+I used two large washers coated with silicone weather sealant and a bolt to tighten everything together. (yellow arrow photograph below).

-I drilled a new 1-inch hole on the left side of the transmission tunnel. (red arrow) A 1/2-inch hole would work, but I wanted a slightly larger hole to allow a more parabolic bend on the cable.
+I drilled a new 1-inch hole on the left side of the transmission tunnel. (green arrow photograph below).
+A 1/2-inch hole would work, but I wanted a slightly larger hole to allow a more parabolic bend on the cable.
 Be careful, there are a fair amount of wires in this location.

-Connect the speedometer cable and right angle at the transmission.
+Connect the speedometer cable and right angle drive at the transmission.

-Peel back carpet.
-Route speedometer cable (red arrow) behind the carpet, wires and wiring harness (blue arrow).
+(Photograph below) Peel back carpet.
+Route speedometer cable (yellow arrows) behind the carpet, wires and wiring harness. (light blue arrow).

-Route cable under accelerator pedal assembly (blue arrow) and reinstall side carpet.
+Route cable under accelerator pedal assembly (green arrow) and reinstall side carpet.

-Feed cable through the right ride of the dashboard, directly behind the speedometer location. (red arrow)
+Feed cable through the left side of the dashboard, directly behind the speedometer location. (green arrow photograph below).